-The County of Newell award programs are designed to recognize the many farm families and County residents that make an extraordinary contribution to the development of our agricultural landscape.
+The County of Newell award programs is designed to recognize the many farm families and County residents that make an extraordinary contribution to the development of our agricultural landscape.
 We also help administer federal and provincial grants that help farm families achieve their stewardship goals.

 Each year the County nominates one farm to be the BMO Bank of Montreal Farm Family for our region.
 Please help us congratulate the Dyck Family for winning this award for 2015.

 There have been a lot of changes in the way the Dyck family farms over the last half-century or so.
 When John Dyck’s grandfather came to Alberta from Germany in 1951, he started out hoeing sugar beets in the Lethbridge area.
 Before long, the family had rented land and was operating a dairy farm.
 Finally, in 1967, they were able to purchase a farm of their own just northeast of Brooks.

 Today, the family is still farming on the same property, and John and Charlotte Dyck of Brookside Farms Ltd. are the BMO Farm Family of the Year for the County of Newell.
 In those early years, the family raised cattle and grew vegetables for sale through the Newell Vegetable Co-op.
 The animals are gone, and so is the Co-op, and the Dyck operation today is 1,300 acres of mainly irrigated cropland.

 Irrigation practices have changed, as well, Dyck says.
 Flood irrigation was replaced by irrigation wheels, and the wheels were replaced by pivots.
 "It’s extremely dry here,” John says.
 "You couldn’t really grow a crop here without irrigation.
 It’s a lot more efficient than it used to be.
 We’re growing better crops with less water.”